duyduyly/Java/JavaCore/src/main/java/class_design/variables/Variables.md

   public class Variables {

-    public static final int DEFAULT_OLD = 0; // Final must be assigned when you initialize public static int old; //Do not assign a value, for default value is O public static double amount; // Do not assign a value, for default value is OD public int old2;
+    public static final int DEFAULT_OLD = 0; // Final must be assigned when you initialize public static int old_package; //Do not assign a value, for default value is O public static double amount; // Do not assign a value, for default value is OD public int old2;